snotbubble/gifded/README.md

 # gifded
-- process stuff by daisychaining Rebol3, Python and Shell-scripts... whatever works
+Process stuff by daisychaining Rebol3, Python and Shell-scripts... whatever works.
-- quickly cache, bypass, reorder scripts
+Quickly cache, bypass, reorder scripts.
-- save and load projects as an orgfile, cause shizzas & gizzas...
+Save and load projects as an orgfile, cause shizzas & gizzas...
+Which has since led me down the rabbithole of making a branching org-based process editor.
+Org without the old-man-cock (emacs) would be great...
+So probably no more updates to this program.

 # usage
 - do not use this program, its here for display only